Julie Harris: Best Actress Oscar nominee & multiple Tony winner

-Film, stage, and television actress Julie Harris, a Best Actress Academy Award nominee for the psychological drama The Member of the Wedding and James Dean’s leading lady in East of Eden, died of congestive heart failure at her home in West Chatham, Massachusetts, on August 24, 2013.
-Harris, born in Grosse Pointe Park, Michigan, on December 2, 1925, was 87.
+Film, stage, and television actress Julie Harris, a Best Actress Academy Award nominee for the psychological drama The Member of the Wedding and James Dean’s leading lady in East of Eden, died at age 87 at her home in West Chatham, Massachusetts, on Aug.
+24.

-Throughout her career, Julie Harris collected ten Tony Award nominations, more than any other performer.
+Throughout her career, Julie Harris (born in Grosse Pointe Park, Michigan, on Dec.
+2, 1925) collected ten Tony Award nominations, more than any other performer.
 She won five times – a record matched only by that of Angela Lansbury.
 Harris’ Tony Award wins were for I Am a Camera (1952), The Lark (1956), Forty Carats (1969), The Last of Mrs. Lincoln (1973), and The Belle of Amherst (1977).
 Harris’ tenth and final Tony nomination was for The Gin Game (1997).
 In 2002, she was honored with a Special Lifetime Achievement Tony Award.

 Additionally, Julie Harris was nominated for 11 Emmy Awards, winning three times: for the episodes “Little Moon of Alban” (1959) and “Victoria Regina” (1962) from the anthology series Hallmark Hall of Fame; and for Ken Burns’ PBS documentary Not for Ourselves Alone: The Story of Elizabeth Cady Stanton & Susan B. Anthony, in which Harris provided the voice of women’s rights activist Susan B. Anthony.
 Another notable Julie Harris television role was that of Lilimae Clements (1980-1987) in the hit series Knots Landing (1979-1993).